TuhermanofeoDrx/OptiStrap/README.md

-install bloxstrap in github.com/pizza boxer or sobre in Linux mint
+install bloxstrap in github.com/pizzaboxer or sobre in Linux